MingzhenAo/Constraint-Programming/README.md

 2. Users can run the model by command prompt.
 The usage of the command is "minizinc [<option>] [-I <include path>]  <model>.mzn [<data>.dzn ...] or just <flat>.fzn".
 <br />For example, if the user want to execute the same model in 1, he or she can inputs "minizinc --solver chuffed ...\project-2020-s2-puzzle-constraints\IQTwist\start\model1\model1.mzn" in command prompt.

+* For Linux, Minizinc IDE can be downloaded by inputing some commands in terminal as below

+     sudo apt update
+     sudo apt install snapd
+     sudo snap install minizinc --classic

+Then users can run the model by terminal.
+The usage of the command is "minizinc [<option>] [-I <include path>]  <model>.mzn [<data>.dzn ...] or just <flat>.fzn".

 ## IQ Twist
 All the experiments and corresponding scripts about IQ Twist has been stored in it.